Updated June 15, 2021

-Location: Situated between the Pacific Northwest (USA) and Vancouver Island (Canada) are the picturesque and serene San Juan Islands.
-The archipelago is made up of 172 named islands with the population of 17,000 mostly living on the 4 largest, San Juan, Orcas, Lopez and Shaw Islands, where the majority of accommodations, services and activities are located.
+Situated between the Pacific Northwest (USA) and Vancouver Island (Canada) are the picturesque and serene San Juan Islands.
+The archipelago is made up of 172 named islands with a population of 17,000 mostly living on the 4 largest, San Juan, Orcas, Lopez, and Shaw Islands, where the majority of accommodations, services, and activities are located.

 Selected San Juan Islands Scuba Dive Sites